chloeeliu/rolling_healthcare_agent/docs/official_single_vs_toolbox_history_qwen3_30b.md

 - too many true alerts are stopped at `infection_suspect`

 So the next prompt or controller improvement should focus on **when a SOFA re-check is truly necessary for final escalation**.

+## Future Direction: How To Mitigate Toolbox-With-History Weaknesses

+The right next move is **not** to revert to the old fixed-tool baseline.
+That would recover some accuracy partly by removing the longitudinal decision problem.
+The better direction is to keep the toolbox-with-history protocol and make the benchmark and controller better match the structure of real monitoring.

+### Task Design

+#### 1. Make the latent longitudinal state explicit

+The current action space is simple and good:

+- `keep_monitoring`
+- `infection_suspect`
+- `trigger_sepsis_alert`

+But the analysis suggests the alert-stage errors come from an under-specified intermediate state.
+The model often seems to know infection has been established, but it is not confident about whether escalation evidence is already sufficient.

+Recommended task additions:

+- Evaluate a hidden carried-forward state alongside the final action:
+  - infection established?
+  - alert-level organ dysfunction established?
+  - last confirmed SOFA threshold crossing time?
+- Reward correct longitudinal state tracking even when the final action is wrong.
+- Add explicit persistence-aware scoring:
+  - once infection is established, repeated infection querying should usually be penalized unless there is a real reason.

+This would separate “bad state tracking” from “bad final action selection.”

+#### 2. Separate infection tracking from escalation tracking

+The official toolbox run is already strongest at infection timing, but weaker at final alert escalation.
+That means the benchmark should treat these as partially different longitudinal subtasks.

+Recommended reporting:

+- infection-detection phase metrics
+- post-infection escalation phase metrics
+- SOFA re-check coverage after infection is already established
+- delay-to-alert after the first alert-eligible checkpoint

+That would make the current `trigger_sepsis_alert -> infection_suspect` failure mode much easier to study.

+#### 3. Add a richer history summary state

+The current rolling history is a flat list of earlier step summaries.
+That is transparent, but still harder than necessary for the model to use well.

+Keep the full history, but add a compact derived state block such as:

+- `infection_state: unknown | absent | established`
+- `sofa_state: unknown | below_alert | alert_eligible`
+- `last_infection_check_step`
+- `last_sofa_check_step`
+- `open_question_for_current_step`

+This would make the task more explicitly longitudinal without removing the benchmark challenge.

+### Agent Framework

+#### 4. Move from flat prompting to a state-tracking controller

+The current toolbox agent is still a mostly flat “tool-or-act” policy.
+The next version should explicitly maintain a compact belief state.

+Recommended controller flow:

+1. update belief state from prior history and current-step tool outputs
+2. detect unresolved evidence gaps
+3. choose only the highest-value next tool
+4. make the final action only when the required state is established

+Suggested internal state fields:

+- infection status
+- sofa status
+- last infection evidence time
+- last sofa evidence time
+- whether evidence is resolved vs stale

+This would help the agent understand that “infection known but escalation unresolved” should usually trigger a SOFA-oriented next step.

+#### 5. Add an explicit escalation gate

+The main toolbox failure mode is:

+- ground truth: `trigger_sepsis_alert`
+- prediction: `infection_suspect`

+That suggests the agent needs a stricter escalation gate.

+Recommended rule:

+- `trigger_sepsis_alert` should require:
+  - infection explicitly established
+  - and alert-level SOFA evidence explicitly established
+- if infection is known but SOFA evidence is unresolved or stale, the controller should prefer `query_sofa` rather than settling on `infection_suspect`

+This can be done either:

+- as a stronger prompt rule
+- or, preferably, as a lightweight controller-side guardrail

+The controller-side version should be more reliable.

+#### 6. Add a verifier pass only for positive decisions

+A cheap way to improve reliability is a two-stage response for positive outputs:

+1. the model proposes either a tool call or a final action
+2. if the proposed action is positive, run a tiny verifier:
+   - is infection explicitly established?
+   - if alert is proposed, is SOFA alert evidence explicitly established?
+   - if not, which tool is still needed?

+This should reduce unsupported escalation errors without adding much cost to negative steps.

+#### 7. Use retrieval over history, not only raw history

+The model should still see the full rolling history, but it should also get retrieval-style access to the most relevant prior facts:

+- latest infection-positive evidence
+- latest SOFA summary
+- max SOFA so far
+- last step each concept was checked

+That would make the controller less likely to miss an already-established fact or to stop one level short of escalation.

+### Measurement And Pipeline

+#### 8. Expand tool-use evaluation

+The current toolbox metrics are already useful, but the next round should add:

+- phase-conditioned marginal utility
+  - before vs after infection is established
+- staleness-aware necessary-call coverage
+- escalation-opportunity capture
+  - how often SOFA is checked when infection is already known but alert is unresolved
+- zero-call correctness
+  - among no-call steps, how often is the final action correct?

+These would tell us whether history reuse is truly informed rather than just cheaper.

+#### 9. Improve run artifact hygiene

+The analysis also surfaced a practical issue:

+- stale `events.jsonl` can diverge from `rollouts.json`

+For future benchmark credibility:

+- treat `rollouts.json` as canonical
+- add run manifests with:
+  - dataset hash
+  - trajectory IDs
+  - protocol version
+  - metric version
+- optionally export matched-cohort slices directly

+### Recommended Roadmap

+The most sensible roadmap is:

+1. keep `rolling_toolbox_with_history` as the main longitudinal sepsis benchmark
+2. add a compact state-summary layer on top of the existing rolling history
+3. implement a controller-side escalation gate for `trigger_sepsis_alert`
+4. add a verifier pass for positive decisions
+5. expand the phase-conditioned tool-use metrics
+6. rerun the official toolbox benchmark before changing the visible tool set further

+## Final Recommendation

+The key lesson from this comparison is:

+- the benchmark direction is already right
+- the main remaining work is now in the **agent framework**

+So the future direction should be:

+- keep the real longitudinal task
+- make the controller more state-aware
+- make escalation more explicitly evidence-gated
+- keep tool-efficiency and history-use metrics as first-class outputs